 Wine Writer (n.)

 Robert Parker, Jr. might even be more well known in the United States than the author of the aforementioned encyclopedic tome, if only for his controversial influence over wine style in the latter part of the 20th century, and for his trademark practice of reducing a producers blood, sweat and tears to a numerical score.
-I loathe scores.
-They're lazy on the part of the writer and lazy on the part of the reader.
-But what do I know?
-I'm a blogger.
 Novelist Jay McInerney (Bright Lights, Big City) has written wine columns for the now defunct Home & Garden and The Wall Street Journal and combines an ease for language with an unpretentious and partisan attitude toward wine with, as you'd expect from a fiction writer, a literary tone.
 I just read this morning an excerpt about Tavel where he mentions A.J.
-Liebling's love for the small Southern Rhône appellation that makes exclusively rosé wines.
+Liebling's passion for the small Southern Rhône appellation that makes exclusively rosé wines.
 Funny, a co-worker still in the very early stages of her wine education asked me Monday evening if Tavel was worth all the attention some patrons throw its way.
 Liebling's 1959 memoir Between Meals about his youth spent in Paris, pre-staff position at The New Yorker, is a beautiful and compelling work for all who love food and wine and France.

-Alice Feiring, staunch advocate for the natural wine movement, has recently published her third book, a look into the ancient winemaking history of Georgia (the country).
-Her second book, Naked Wine: Letting Grapes Do What Comes Naturally, is an adventure to discover the original seed of this new sometimes militant group of winemakers.
-Jon Bonné's The New California Wine is deeply informative and story-driven, though I recommend reading Paul Lukac's American Vintage: The Rise of American Wine first for a solid background on the old California, for stronger context.
+Alice Feiring, staunch advocate for the natural wine movement, has recently published her third book, For the Love of Wine: My Odyssey Through the World's Most Ancient Wine Culture, focused on Georgia, the country.
+Her second book, Naked Wine: Letting Grapes Do What Comes Naturally, is an adventure to discover the original seed of this new sometimes militant group of winemakers leading the natural wine movement.
+Jon Bonné's The New California Wine is deeply informative and story-driven, though I recommend reading Paul Lukac's American Vintage: The Rise of American Wine first for background on the old California, for stronger context.
 Bonné also writes regularly for the online publication Punch Drink, which I love dearly.
 I could not have passed the WSET Diploma exam without Anthony Hanson's Burgundy, even if it is 30 years old.
 (It was only 17ish when I was studying).
 Vino Italiano: The Regional Wines of Italy by Joe Bastianich and David Lynch arrived from Amazon a few weeks ago and I have yet to crack the spine.
 I used to sell Mauro Veglio Barolo to David Lynch when he ran the wine program at Mario Batali's Babbo.
 He was always one of my favorites.

 Morrison Wood, who probably would not have considered himself a wine writer per se, mentioned the stuff often enough in his cooking column "For Men Only!" which he wrote for the Chicago Daily Tribune in the 1940s and 50s.
 There's a brief wine chart at the front of With a Jug of Wine, a collection of his columns turned recipe book, I find charming for the dated language - he often refers to his wife as "The Little Woman", in earnest - but also for the mention of dry Sauternes, which some people think is a recent trend.
 My real love for this book is that my father used to make Wood's recipe for anchovy toast with scrambled eggs in sherry and parmesan for breakfast on special occasions.
 I preferred his Eggs Benedict, but anytime Harry Collins cooked, it was a treat.